tarampampam/domains/README.md

     //"TXT": ["..."],
     //"A": ["127.0.0.1"],
     //"AAAA": ["::1"],
+    //"NS": ["..."],
   },
   "proxy": false // disable CF proxy
 }
 ```

-4. Your pull request will be reviewed and merged. _Make sure to keep an eye on it incase we need you to make any changes!_
+4. Your pull request will be reviewed and merged. _Make sure to keep an eye on it in case we need you to make any changes!_
 5. After the pull request is merged, please allow up to 24 hours for the changes to propagate _(usually, it takes 5..15 minutes)_
 6. Enjoy your new domain!